awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 #### [ Version 7 ]<a name="docker-app-connector-parameters-v1"></a>

 `DockerComposeFileS3Bucket`
 The name of the S3 bucket that contains your Docker Compose file\.
-When you create the bucket, make sure to follow the [rules for bucket names](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) described in the *Amazon Simple Storage Service Developer Guide*\.
+When you create the bucket, make sure to follow the [rules for bucket names](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) described in the *Amazon Simple Storage Service User Guide*\.
 Display name in the AWS IoT console: **Docker Compose file in S3**
 In the console, the **Docker Compose file in S3** property combines the `DockerComposeFileS3Bucket`, `DockerComposeFileS3Key`, and `DockerComposeFileS3Version` parameters\.
 Required: `true`